albrow/zoom/README.md

 Here are the results from my laptop (2.3GHz intel i7, 8GB ram) with Redis set to append-only mode:

+NOTE: for the development branch, these benchmarks may not be up to date.

 ```
 BenchmarkConnection      20000000          99.2 ns/op
 BenchmarkPing               50000         40761 ns/op